Surajit Sen

-Surajit Sen (born November 28, 1960 in Calcutta (modern name Kolkata) in India) is a physicist who works on theoretical and computational problems in non-equilibrium statistical physics and in nonlinear dynamics of many body systems.
+Surajit Sen (born November 28, 1960, in Calcutta (modern name Kolkata) in India) is a physicist who works on theoretical and computational problems in non-equilibrium statistical physics and in nonlinear dynamics of many body systems.
 He holds a Ph.D in physics from The University of Georgia (1990) where he studied with M. Howard Lee.
 He is also interested in applying physics to study problems of relevance in a societal context.
 He is a professor of physics at the State University of New York, Buffalo.
+Much of Sen's recent work can be found in his RUSA lecture at Bharatidasan University.